-Dr. Zhonglong Zhang is a Senior Scientist with over 25 years of experience in the development and application of watershed, water quality, and ecological models.
+Dr. Zhonglong Zhang is a Senior Scientist with over 27 years of experience in developing and applying watershed, water quality, and ecological models.
 Since 2002 he has conducted modeling research and development within the Water Quality and Contaminant Modeling Branch of the Engineer Research and Development Center (ERDC).
 He has been the lead developer and primary author of plug-in water quality modules (nutrients, sediment diagenesis, solids, contaminants, and mercury species).
-These modules have been developed for a variety of hydrologic and hydraulic models and have been integrated into HEC-RAS, HEC-ResSim, HEC-HMS, AdH, and SRH-2D at various levels.
+These modules have been developed for hydrologic and hydraulic models and integrated into HEC-RAS, HEC-ResSim, HEC-HMS, AdH, and SRH-2D at various levels.

-works at one of LimnoTech’s other staff locations in Davis, California.
+Dr. Zhang works at one of LimnoTech’s other staff locations in Davis, California.